Setting up Köhler illumination

 Introduction

-Köhler illumination is a way of using the optics of the compound microscope to correctly focus the lamp to achieve a uniform level of brightness in the field of view – this makes viewing more relaxing and is essential for photography with the microscope which will easily detect any variation in light levels across the image.
+Köhler illumination is a way of using the optics of the compound microscope to focus the lamp correctly to achieve a uniform level of brightness in the field of view – this makes viewing more relaxing and is essential for photography with the microscope which will easily detect any variation in light levels across the image.
 Use these simple steps to make the correct adjustments to achieve Köhler illumination with either a separate microscope lamp, or one that is built-in.

 Köhler with a separate lamp